-In this section, you can find some examples of 'good practices' in international CSR.
-These companies have made significant efforts to reduce or prevent one or multiple CSR risks in their supply chains.
+In this section you can find some examples of 'good practices' in international CSR.
+These companies have made significant efforts to reduce or prevent one or more CSR risks in their supply chains.
 Get inspired!
-Do you know a company that should be in this list?
-Please let us know by using the contact form.
+If you know a company that should be in this list, please let us know by using the contact form.